 Trekking pole. - if you haven’t had any trekking before then take a pair of walking poles as it helps you to make your stamina well during the trek of ups and downhills.

 Few pairs of Gloves.
-Take at least 2 pairs of gloves one from warm and thick and another one is the liner.
+Take at least 2 pairs of gloves one warm and thick and another one is the liner.

 A warm hat